 6. Vitamin B12

 Also known as cobalamin, vitamin B12 is the largest and most complex vitamin which is known to us.
 It maintains a healthy nervous system, and assures normal replication of DNA and RNA.
 The signs of its deficiency are fatigue, shortness of breath, loss of appetite, irregular digestion, and excessive gas.
-Depression, nervousness, and
+Depression, nervousness, and poor circulation are other symptoms too.

 7. Vitamin D